NSW Public Service Salary Scales 2025–2026

 About NSW Public Service Salary Scales

-The NSW Public Service uses a structured classification system to determine salary levels for public sector employees.
-Salaries are regularly reviewed and updated through enterprise agreements and government determinations.
+The NSW Public Service uses a structured classification system with 11 classification levels to determine salary for public sector employees — from General Scale 1 ($44,840$44,840) up to Senior Executive Band 2 ($282,454$386,168).
+Salaries are reviewed and updated through enterprise agreements and government determinations.

 Key Information